GiangVu0912/MusicRecommendationBasedOnFaceExpression/README.md

 - There are 2 feature:\
  Real-time expression prediction\
  Take pictures then predict expressions from that picture and play the appropriate music

+## Future Works
+- Build better predictive models
+- Raise my prediction of 8 class of expressions
+- More features when playing music